sagittarius-a/kb/README.md

 `kb` is configured thanks to environment variables.
 Find the list of available options below:

 - `LAYOUTS`: Define a set of layouts available.
-They must be coma separated, such as 'us,ca' or 'es,pl,us'.
+They must be coma separated, such as **'us,ca'** or **'es,pl,us'**.
 One can set it with the command `export LAYOUTS="us,ca,es,pl"`.

-- `KEYBOARD_LAYOUT_FILE`: Define the path of the containing the current layout.
-It does not support the ~ character, so use a full path to avoid any issue.
+- `KEYBOARD_LAYOUT_FILE`: Define the path of the file containing the current layout.
+It does not support the `~` character, so use a full path to avoid any issue.

 ## Installation